Master of Arts in Special Education: Learning Behavior Specialist I

 The Graduate Studies Special Education program is for those who have already completed an undergraduate degree and have a valid teaching license.
 (If you do not yet have your teaching license, you may be interested in the undergraduate-level Adult Studies Special Education program.)

-If you already have your LBS I endorsement on your teaching license, you may be interested in earning your LBS II Learning Behavior Specialist endorsement.
-Contact us about that program.
+If you already have your LBS I endorsement on your teaching license, you may be interested in earning your LBS II Behavior Intervention Specialist program.
+Click HERE to learn more.

 - Various scholarships are available.
 Click here for more information.